Dr. Maximilian Jentzsch

 Prof. Dr. Thomas Speck

-Maximilian Jentzsch completed his dissertation in September 2023.
+Maximilian Jentzsch successfully defended his dissertation in September 2023.

 Maximilian Jentzsch works as a consultant for innovation and invention management in the Schunk Group.
 He evaluates and supports innovations from the entire group of companies and thus makes an interdisciplinary contribution to turning the ideas of today into the materials and products of tomorrow.